INSPIRE-MIF/gp-data-service-linking-simplification/proposals/Part-B-team/Consolidated-proposal-Part-B.md

 #### Changes to the current INSPIRE framework

-In the Download Service Technical Guidelines, add the following requirement:
+In the Download Service Technical Guidelines (WFS + ATOM), add the following requirement:
 **Requirement**: If the service supports several languages and if there is no Extended Capabilities, the xml:lang attribute shall be used to define the language used.
 (insert the example above)

+In view service tecjhnical guidelines add a note:
+Note : If several languages are supported, the "simplification" scenario cannot be used and the Extended service capabilities are required.